TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 ### [Changed] Trace for large records
 A new flag now bypasses generating the trace for very large records: `---skip-error-trace`.
 Thus, no trace file is created.

+### [Changed] Transition to in-memory engine Speedy
+[Comunica](https://comunica.dev) is no longer part of TriplyETL, the in-memory engine is now Triply's Speedy.

 ### [Changed] Developer notes

 Developer notes: